INFERIOR NASAL CONCHA ANATOMY

 FUNCTIONAL SIGNIFICANCE

-• Assists in warming inhaled air
+• Assists in warming the air you inhale

-• Assists in humidifying inhaled air
+• Assists in humidifying the air you inhale

-• Important role in the respiratory system
+• Important role in your respiratory system

 ARTICULATIONS